jefftriplett/jefftriplett.github.io/_pages/now.md

 - I am working on a weekly newsletter called [Django News][].

-- I am working on [DjangoCon US 2022][] for this October.
+- I am working on [DjangoCon US 2023][] for next year.

 - I am working on [Django Packages][].

 - One of my 2020 and 2021 regrets is that I never ran—checkout my [#jeffisrunning][] tweets on Twitter.

 - I have maintained a weekly [personal goals project][] on GitHub since late 2015.
-I stalled out a bit in 2018, 2019, 2020, and 2021 but it's on my radar to automate and restart.
+I stalled out a bit in 2018, 2019, 2020, and 2021.

 - I co-wrote a series of articles on [OpenSource.com][] every month in 2018 with [Lacey Williams Henschel][].